Ledger security. Now in brilliant new colors.

 Since the awarded BTC for miners decreases every four years, miners need the price per Bitcoin to increase to keep their business alive.

-Interestingly, miners account for a specific portion of selling pressure on Bitcoin’s market price.
-This is because they sell their accumulated BTC in their wallet to buy the equipment they need.
-This could include hardware equipment, like ASICs, and even paying for overhead costs such as electricity.
 As the block reward diminishes every four years during the halving event, the selling pressure by miners should decrease on Bitcoin markets.
 This may cause Bitcoin’s price to swing upwards.
-In fact, models projecting Bitcoin’s potential market impact from the halving event often rely on its past price action.
+Models projecting Bitcoin’s potential market impact from the halving event often rely on its past price action.
 While no guarantee for the future, Bitcoin price has historically responded positively to halving events.

 That said, whenever something significant happens, it can also cause volatility.
-Staying vigilant and doing your own research will guarantee that whatever happens, you know what to do.
+Staying vigilant and doing your research will guarantee that whatever happens, you know what to do.

 Stay in touch